 - Visit various villages of the rural Annapurna region and get acquainted with their culture.

-The Tharpu Chuli peak is an easier climb in terms of technicality.
-However, the trek is strenuous due to the length.
+The Tharpu Chuli Peak is an easier climb in terms of technicality.
+However, the trek is strenuous due to its length.
 This climb is suitable for trekkers with moderate or advanced experience.
 The trek requires 17 days for completion and costs $2,200 per person.

 Best season to do peak climbing in Nepal

 Peak climbing is most suitable during autumn and spring.
 These seasons occur from August to November and March to May, respectively.
 During these seasons, the weather is almost always clear, and the views remain unobstructed.

 On the other hand, summer experiences heavy rainfall, making trails muddy and slippery.
 Similarly, winter experiences heavy temperature drops making the journey challenging.

 With minimal chances of rain or snow, your trip will have no weather disturbances during spring and autumn.
 Moreover, trekking is safer as the trails are dry and easy to walk on.
 Therefore, trekking during spring and autumn gives you the best experience.

 Peak climbing in Nepal can be challenging.
 However, the rewards it reaps are unparalleled.
-Visit Nepal to gain a unique experience of travelling by diving into the depth of the Himalayan natural beauty.
+Visit Nepal to gain a unique experience of traveling by diving into the depth of the Himalayan natural beauty.
 Read reviews for Alpine Eco Trek on TripAdvisor